SodaWithoutSparkles/revanced-troubleshooting-guide/04-adb-install.md

 1. Then you can disconnect the phone, disable USB debugging and disable developer options on your phone.
 Close the shell by typing `exit` or the X button as usual.

-2. Install revanced again from revanced manager.

-3. Delete the zip file and the extracted files download at the first step.
+2. Delete the zip file and the extracted files download at the first step.